TeemosCode/SHP_CS411_Final_Database_Application_Project/Main_Application/README.txt

     the backpacking application and replace the original models.py

     THEN RUN ("python manage.py migrate").
-    ADD application to settings and import and register all model classes to admin.py (DO NOT USE "makemigrations"!!!!!)
+    ADD application to settings then import and register all model classes to admin.py (DO NOT USE "makemigrations"!!!!!)
-    THEN YOU SHOULD BE ABLE TO ACCESS AND CHANGE DATA USING ADMIN IN DJANGO!
+    THEN YOU SHOULD BE ABLE TO ACCESS AND CHANGE DATA USING ADMIN IN DJANGO TO MYSQL DATABASE!